 The extension allows you to set up as many packages of recurring payments or different subscription plans as you need for your business's use case.

-You can also offer a free trial, this will allow your potential customers to try the subscription product or service before they buy, you can also specify the length of the free trial period.
+You can also offer a free trial, which will allow potential customers to try the subscription product or service before they buy.
+You can also specify the length of the free trial period.

 The accounting and product admin(s) can manage all the existing customers by going to WooCommerce > Edit Subscription.